-Rich, dark, peanut buttery, chocolate baked oatmeal, for a healthy breakfast that tastes like dessert!
+Rich, dark, peanut buttery, chocolate baked oatmeal, for a healthy breakfast or dessert!

 Do you remember when your choice of oatmeal was plain or plain with raisins?

 Sometimes you’d hear of people stirring in apple and cinnamon or sliced banana, but that was about as crazy as it got.